cambr/pattern-recognition-r/ass1.md

 ## Data selection

-We picked 25% of the data at random for building our model and the rest for testing the model it self.
+We picked 25% of the data at random for building our model and the rest for testing the model itself.
 This has been done of all six implementations.

 ## Methods